The Beginning Stages

 - Each partner is an individual.
 Neither partner defines the other.

-- Each partner is confident in her/his own worth
+- Each partner is confident in their own worth

 - There is room for positive growth.
 Growth is encouraged and supported by partners.